- DUNJA MAJSTOROVIĆ & KAROLINA HOLUB: Knowledge, Habits and Prospects of the Use of Web Archives among the Academic Community in Croatia [slides]

 Past, present and future of web archiving in Southeast Europe: experiences of Croatia, Serbia and Slovenia

 Since the mid-1990s, World Wide Web occupies our lives and society and influences it immensely.
 It is self-evident that in the last 25 years web has defined and shaped our global digital history and became priceless resource that needs to be preserved.
 Almost right from the start, first major international initiatives were launched, with the aim to collect and preserve digital media, including the content on the web, for future generations.
 By now, numerous countries consider web archiving to be their core mission and obligation and their institutions and organisations collect, preserve and make accessible information from the web.

 This panel will take a closer look at the countries in Southeast Europe and different initiatives related to web archiving.
 Several countries in this region started to archive the web in mid-2000s.
 With national libraries having the leading role, and based on national legislation, couple of countries started to build their web archives.

-The panel will present different stages in web archiving in Croatia, Montenegro, Serbia and Slovenia.
+The panel will present different stages in web archiving in Croatia, Serbia and Slovenia.
 It will also discuss different approaches in workflows – diverse types of tools, quality assurance, organisational, financial and legal issues.